 - If you need to change your PHP version, our support team will handle that for you.
 Just reach out to us via phone or chat.

 Here are the instructions outlined in the video above.

-- In the cPanel, select the MultiPHP Manager in the Software section.
+- Select MultiPHP Manager in the Software section.

-- Select the domain you want to update by checking the box to the left of it.
+- Select the domain you want to upgrade by checking the box on its left side.

-- There will be a pop up in the upper right corner, letting you know the change was successful.
+- There will be a pop-up in the upper right corner notifying you that the change was successful.